 1. Pay Attention to Your Surroundings

-This is crucial.
-When walking outside and close to your home, keep your eyes open—instead of down or at your phone—and make sure to look to your sides and behind you every so often.
+The best thing you can do is to be aware of your surroundings.
+When walking outside and close to your home, not only should you be looking up from your phone, but make sure to look to your sides and behind you every so often.
 When you’re more aware of your neighborhood you’re more likely to notice if something is out of place or appears suspicious.
 Look around as you enter and exit your home.
 Pay attention to little details, and listen to your gut if something ever seems off.

-This tip sounds obvious, but it's so common for people to forget to lock their doors or just keep them unlocked for various reasons.
-You can put a small note on the inside of your door—at about shoulder-height—that says something like "lock the door."
+This tip sounds funny, but it's so common for people to forget to lock their doors nowadays.
+A tip that we recommend is to put a small note on the inside of your door, about your shoulder's height, that says something like "lock door".
+It's a great reminder and will help alleviate potential future problems.
 If your locks just aren't that strong, consider upgrading to better locks for exterior doors.

 3. Protect Personal Information

-Don’t list your full name on the mailbox or doorbell buzzer.
-Use only your last name and first initial—especially if you’re a woman living alone.
+Don’t list your full name on mailboxes or buzzers.
+Use only your last name and first initial, or something similar.
 Don’t toss junk mail in the trash, particularly if it’s a pre-approved credit offer.
 Take the time to shred anything that has your name, address or other personal information on it.
 Leave your Social Security card in a lockbox rather than carrying it in your wallet, and be extremely cautious when you must share this type of information.

 4. Keep Valuables Out of Sight

 Thieves are looking for easy targets.
-You’re more vulnerable if valuable items are left exposed in plain sight.
-Expensive power tools sitting in clear daylight in an open garage are very tempting.
+They're more likely to target a home or person if valuable items are exposed in plain sight.
+Expensive power tools sitting in plain sight in an open garage are very tempting.
 A new computer system within view of a window may make your home a priority for criminals.
 If walking on the street, cover expensive jewelry with your shirt or coat, and if indoors, put valuables in a safe or at least hidden in a closet.

 5. Have Someone Watch Your Back